whhe/mongo-replicator/README.md

 ## Concepts

-Mongo Replicator is built on structure of Collector, Replicator and Operator.
+Mongo Replicator consists of Collector, Replicator and Operator.

 ### Collector

-Collector represent the data source to watch.
+Collector represents the data source to watch.

 You can set the watch scope when creating a Collector instance.
 According to the params, the data source can be a deployment (either a replica set or a sharded cluster), several databases or collections.